OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-15.md

 ## Joshua 15:62

-Nibshan, the City of Salt, and Engedi—six cities and their villages.
+Nibshan, the City of Salt, and Engedi —six cities, towns along with their villagess.

 ## Joshua 15:63